MuzzammilShah/Road-to-AI/docs/Books/AI-Engineering/chapter-6-a.md

 ### :material-progress-star-four-points: **RAG Beyond Text**

 1. Multimodal RAG: For images, videos and audio.
-Mainly involves having contextual retrieval - Like each of those will have metadata like captions or short descriptions which will help the model understand (So not necessarily processing an image itself but the meta data that comes with it.
-But now we have some pretty good multimodels.)
+Mainly involves having contextual retrieval - Like each of those will have metadata like captions or short descriptions which will help the model understand (So not necessarily processing an image itself but the metadata that comes with it.
+But now we have some pretty good multimodal models.)
 2. RAG with Tabular data:
 	- Having `Text-to-SQL`, SQL Execution, taking results and having final answers.
 	- But we will also have a situation where schemas of many different tables can't fit the context.
 Therefore we will need to have an additional step where we need to choose which tables need to get selected based on the query.